nmac-dev/connect-four/README.md

 <img alt="Yellow Wins" height="450px" src="README/cf-yw.png">

 ## Design
-Deisgned to be a portable version for a game of Connect Four.

 ### UI
 A game of connect four has seven columns and six rows.
 So I just needed a few extra UI elements: